-Companies use OpaVote for a variety of types of elections, such as electing partners, electing community moderators, determining names of conference rooms, or selecting winners of a hackathon.
+Companies (such as corporations, LLCs, or partnerships) use OpaVote for running a variety of types of elections online, such as electing partners, electing community moderators, determining names of conference rooms, or selecting winners of a hackathon.

 Companies that use OpaVote include the Financial Times, Herbert Smith Freehills law firm, Plexus Media, RJ Metrics, Stack Exchange, Summit Radiology, and Via Christi Family Medicine.

 Below are some different types of online elections you may want to hold along with recommended OpaVote settings.